 As long as you live around the 116th street and 125th street crosstown buses, it will keep you within that 30 minute commuting period.

-Realistically, off-campus housing for university in NYC comes down to a few solutions:
+Realistically, Columbia University Off-Campus Housing comes down to a few solutions:

 Rent An Entire Apartment Near Columbia University

 - Otherwise, if you are cost-conscious and are willing to do the work yourself, do the online research and the groundwork, such as viewing the place yourself, gather all your documentation together and get that apartment yourself.
-There are many no broker fee buildings in NYC where you can rent directly from property managers to bypass the broker fee.
-Transparentcity.co is a key source for no broker fee buildings.
-There are hundreds of buildings near Columbia where you can rent directly from property managers without having to pay the broker fee.
+There are many no-broker fee buildings in NYC where you can rent directly from property managers to bypass the broker fee.
+Transparentcity is a key source for no broker fee buildings.
+There are hundreds of buildings near Columbia University where you can rent directly from property managers without having to pay the broker fee.

 Rent By Taking Over Someone Else's Apartment Entirely